 The CCPC has sole responsibility for investigating notifiable mergers under Part 3 of the Competition Act 2002 (as amended) ("Competition Act").
-In addition to being subject to the CCPC process, media mergers (as defined in the Competition Act) are subject to a separate process, involving the Minister for Communications, Climate Action and Environment ("Minister for Communications").
+In addition to being subject to the CCPC process, media mergers (as defined in the Competition Act) are subject to a separate process, involving the Minister for Media, Tourism, Arts, Culture, Sport and the Gaeltacht ("Minister for Media").
 That process is described in more detail in response to question 2.7 below.

-What is the merger legislation?
+1.2 What is the merger legislation?

 Irish merger control law is set out in Part 3 of the Competition Act.
 The Competition Act was substantially amended by the Competition and Consumer Protection Act 2014 ("2014 Act"), which introduced new jurisdictional thresholds, updated the specific regime for media mergers and established a new national competition authority, the CCPC.
+In addition, and as outlined in question 2.4 below, the financial thresholds for notification were increased with effect from 1 January 2019.
 The CCPC has published a number of guidance papers on various aspects of the merger review process and on the interpretation of certain terms used in the Competition Act.

-1.3 Is there any other relevant legislation for foreign
+1.3 Is there any other relevant legislation for foreign mergers?